 Immunotherapy in cSCC

 Immunotherapy has shown significant efficacy in treating advanced cSCC, particularly when curative radiotherapy or surgery is not feasible for locally advanced, recurrent, or metastatic disease.
-Two phase II trials, KEYNOTE 629 and CARSKIN, investigated the efficacy of pembrolizumab in cSCC.3 In KEYNOTE 629, the objective response rate (ORR) was 34%, with complete and partial response rates of 4% and 31%, respectively.
-The 12-month disease-specific survival was 95%, disease-free survival was 89%, and overall survival was 95%.4 In the CARSKIN trial, treatment-naïve patients had an ORR of 42%, with a higher response rate in PD-L1 positive patients compared to PD-L1 negative ones.5
+Two phase II trials, KEYNOTE 629 and CARSKIN, investigated the efficacy of pembrolizumab in cSCC.3 In KEYNOTE-629, among 159 patients with locally advanced or recurrent/metastatic disease treated with pembrolizumab, the objective response rate was 40.9% and the disease control rate was 56.6%.
+Median duration of response was 52.5 months, with 80.7% of responders maintaining responses for at least 12 months.
+Median progression-free survival was 8.0 months, and median overall survival reached 29.8 months, with a 36-month OS rate of 47.0%.4 disease-free survival was 89%, and overall survival was 95%.4 In the CARSKIN trial, treatment-naïve patients had an ORR of 42%, with a higher response rate in PD-L1 positive patients compared to PD-L1 negative ones.5

 Despite optimal loco-regional treatment, up to 30% of advanced cSCC patients experience recurrence and up to 5% progress to a stage where curative treatment is not possible.
 In advanced cases where surgery is borderline feasible, the risk of incomplete resection, disfigurement, and functional morbidity is high.
 This underscores the rationale for neoadjuvant anti-PD-1 therapy in advanced cSCC.3